 The Mac mini is Apple’s smallest desktop Mac.
 It may not be as fast as Apple’s other desktop computers—the iMac and the Mac Pro—but it remains fast enough for general-purpose use, and even for pro apps.
 The Mac mini not only appeals to first-time Mac users, but longtime Mac users like the price and use the Mac mini as a server or an entertainment Mac connected to a TV.

-As for storage devices, the new Mac mini doesn't use a hard drive, or even a Fusion Drive.
+The Mac mini doesn't use a hard drive, or even a Fusion Drive.
 Instead, Apple uses solid-state drives (SSDs) to provide fast performance.
-The company says that the SSDs are four times faster than the drives in the old Mac mini.
+The company says that the SSDs are four times faster than the drives in the old Mac mini

-As for ports, here’s what the new Mac mini comes with:
+As for ports, here’s what the Mac mini comes with:

 - gigabit ethernet (with an option to upgrade to 10 gigabit ethernet)